mtnrconcept/ai-chess-architect/README.md

 You can optionally define `AI_PROVIDER` to force a specific provider when multiple keys are present (`lovable`, `groq`, `openai`, or `gemini`).
 Each provider also accepts an optional model override via `LOVABLE_MODEL`, `GROQ_MODEL`, `OPENAI_MODEL`, or `GEMINI_MODEL`.

-If you do not use the CLI, the secrets can also be configured from the Supabase dashboard by navigating to **Project Settings → API → Secrets** and adding new entries with the appropriate names.
+If you do not use the CLI, the secrets can also be configured from the Supabase dashboard by navigating to **Project Settings â†’ API â†’ Secrets** and adding new entries with the appropriate names.

 Whenever the secret is updated, redeploy the edge functions so they pick up the latest value: